 Bring your pills for disposal to the Newport Police Station, 120 Broadway, Newport, RI during the October 7th Broadway Street Fair (12-6) or on October 28th for the 7th annual national Prescription Drug Take Back Day (10-2).
 The service is free and anonymous, no questions asked.

-Last April Americans turned in 450 tons (900,000 pounds) of prescription drugs at almost 5,500 sites operated by the DEA and more than 4,200 of its state and local law enforcement partners.
+Last April Americans turned in 450 tons (900,000 pounds) of prescription drugs at almost 5,500 sites operated by the DEA and rehab in santa clarita and more than 4,200 of its state and local law enforcement partners.
 Overall, in its 13 previous Take Back events, DEA and its partners have taken in over 8.1 million pounds—more than 4,050 tons—of pills.

 This initiative addresses a vital public safety and public health issue.
 Medicines that languish in home cabinets are highly susceptible to diversion, misuse, and abuse.
 Rates of prescription drug abuse in the U.S. are alarmingly high, as are the number of accidental poisonings and overdoses due to these drugs.
 Studies show that a majority of abused prescription drugs are obtained from family and friends, including from the home medicine cabinet.
 In addition, Americans are now advised that their usual methods for disposing of unused medicines—flushing them down the toilet or throwing them in the trash—both pose potential safety and health hazards.

 For more information, please contact Sgt.
 Joseph C. Carroll, Newport Police at (401) 845-5276

 - United Way and Women United partner with the community for annual children’s book drive throughout May

 - Passim School of Music to honor Bob Dylan ahead of his 80th birthday

 - BJ’s Wholesale Club will host a hiring day on May 15, looking to fill 80 open positions across Rhode Island

 - Charlestown Seafood Festival returns August 6 – 8